DanLavine/willow/README.md

 ### Limiter
 Limiter provides a way of creating arbitrary rules for groups of `tags`.
-The Limiter service requires the `Locker` service to be up and running for shared distributed locks. `Locker` ensures that different Queues + Tags from `Willow` don't conflict with each other.
+The Limiter service requires the `Locker` service to be up and running for shared distributed locks. `Locker` ensures that different Queues + Tags from don't conflict with each other.

 The description below is a simplified API as it doesn't include any query operations and only provides an example of the feature set one would want to use the `Limiter`service for.